nodumo/blog/_posts/2018-11-09-category-theory-for-functional-programming.md

 - • A category contains objects which can represent a multitude of entities.
 - • A category containsMorphisms represent the relationships between different categories.
-- • A category is bound by compositional rules governerning implicit rules like the identity morphisms or the compositional laws.
+- • A category is bound by compositional rules governerning composition and rules governing identity.

 ```scala